Close Banner

 There are two ways to try to get into the site to register for a runDisney race:

-• Join the Wait Room 20 minutes Early — Your page will refresh when registration opens, and you will be placed in a virtual queue in random order, regardless of how early you joined the page.
+• Join the Wait Room early — Your page will refresh when registration opens, and you will be placed in a virtual queue in random order, regardless of how early you joined the page.

-• Join Right at Opening Time — You'll be put in line in numerical order.
-If you have ever tried to join a virtual queue for a Disney theme park, you might be familiar with counting down the seconds on a world clock or Apple watch to tap "join" at just the right second.
+• Join right at opening time — If you have ever tried to join a virtual queue for a Disney theme park, you might be familiar with counting down the seconds on a world clock or an Apple watch to tap "join" at just the right second.
 This gives those same vibes.

-We tried both methods.
+We've tried both methods.
 We counted the seconds and joined on our phone (which had a more reliable signal — not on Wi-Fi) right at 7 a.m.
 Our phone beat out our laptop that was on Wi-Fi and in the pool since 6:40 a.m.
 But it could be different each time, so try all the options that you can.
 Our friends at home got in faster on one of their computers that had been in the waiting room.
 You'll see an estimated wait time on your screen.
 But don't walk away!
-The timer can make big jumps in counting down and you might get in quickly before you know it!
+The timer can make big jumps in counting down, and you might get in quickly before you know it.
+You might also see that the time increases, but that's normal too — stay with it!

 Use Several Devices

 It's kind of a lottery system for getting into the registration.
 Increase your odds by using a laptop, a desktop, a tablet, a phone, your friends' devices, etc. Any device you have can work for you to see if one of them gets in first.
-Use different browsers on each.
+You could even try different browsers on each.
 If one is using Google Chrome, then use Microsoft Edge or Safari on another.

 Collect Everyone's Information the Day Before and Set Up a Group Chat